steventhorne/legendmud_tintin/README.md

 ## Why can't I select text to copy it?
 This is because of the mouse tracking setting that's enabled for certain features that require mouse support.
 You can select text by holding Shift.

+## Why isn't the map following correctly?
+This could be for any number of reasons.

+If the map doesn't follow you when you input basic movement commands, make sure you're typing 'n, s, e, w, u, d' to move directions.
+These must be single characters and lowercase.

+If the map doesn't locate you when you recall or use the 'find' command, make sure you are either using the prompt module, or have added the @$ prompt code to the end of your prompt format.

+If the map doesn't follow you when you are following another character, you will need to disable moods via the 'mood seemoods' command.